Royalty and the Olympics: IOC Membership

 The King of Spain’s younger sister was a IOC member between 1996 and 2006, when she became an honorary member.
 She was also the President of the Fédération Équestre Internationale between 1994 and 2006.
 Infanta Pilar is currently on the executive board of the Spanish Olympic Committee.

 The London 2012 Olympic Games will begin on July 27th.
 Expect to see many royals attending various sporting events!

 Head over to TRF’s special London Olympic Games forum for all the latest news about the Games.Filed under British Royals, Danish Royals, Dutch Royals, Greek Royals, Jordanian Royals, Kuwaiti Royals, Liechtenstein Royals, Luxembourg Royals, Malaysian Royals, Monaco Royals, Qatar Royals, Saudi Royals, Spanish Royals, UAE Royals

-Tagged Albert II of Monaco, Constantine II, Crown Prince Frederik, Dubai, Grand Duke Henri, Grand Duke Jean, Infanta Pilar, International Olympic Committee, King Willem-Alexander, London 2012, Olympic Games, Prince Faisal bin Al Hussein, Princess Haya, Princess Nora, Sheikh Tamim bin Hamad, Sport, The Princess Royal.
+Tagged Albert II of Monaco, Constantine II of Greece, Crown Prince Frederik of Denmark, Emirate of Dubai, Grand Duke Henri of Luxembourg, Grand Duke Jean of Luxembourg, Infanta Pilar Duchess of Badajoz, International Olympic Committee, King Willem-Alexander of The Netherlands, London 2012, Olympic Games, Prince Faisal bin Al Hussein of Jordan, Princess Haya bint Hussein of Jordan, Princess Nora of Liechtenstein, Sheikh Tamim bin Hamad Al Thani, Sport, The Princess Royal.